aDrius19/pt-assignments/README.md

-University assignments for Fundamental Programming Techniques
+University assignments for Fundamental Programming Techniques course (2019-2020 year)

 Not done for a full mark